ccolas/ccolas.github.io/_projects/2022-03-20-cppnworld.md

 ### The Architecture of Alternative Worlds

-To create these color universes, I employ **Compositional Pattern Producing Networks** (CPPNs), which are mathematical functions mapping spatial coordinates to visual outputs.
-In my implementation, CPPNs transform GPS coordinates (latitude, longitude, altitude) along with local positional data into RGB color values.
+Each universe is encoded by a specific **Compositional Pattern Producing Networks** (CPPNs): a mathematical functions mapping spatial coordinates to colors.
+In my implementation, CPPNs transform GPS coordinates (latitude, longitude, altitude) along with local positional data (x, y, z) into RGB color values.

 <img class="small-image" src="/images/projects/cppnworld/cppn2.png" alt=""/>
 <p class="legend">
-<i><b>Generating an image from a CPPN.</b> For each pixel (x, y) of the 2D image, the CPPN computes a corresponding color.
-(From the <a href="http://eplex.cs.ucf.edu/papers/stanley_gpem07.pdf">original paper</a>).</i></p>
+<i><b>Generating an image from a CPPN.</b> For each pixel (x, y) of a 2D image, the CPPN computes a corresponding color.
+(From the <a href="http://eplex.cs.ucf.edu/papers/stanley_gpem07.pdf" target="_blank" rel="noopener noreferrer">original paper</a>).</i></p>

 What makes CPPNs particularly powerful is that they don't just map pixels independently --- they create coherent patterns respecting spatial relationships.
 Each universe defined by a CPPN contains an infinite space of colors with internally consistent patterns and structures.
 When we apply the CPPN to a specific set of coordinates, we're essentially opening a window to that mathematical universe, revealing what exists at that particular point in the computed space.